Altinn/team-kitt/README.md

 # KITT – AI Enablement for BOD

 KITT is an AI enabler team in BOD.
-This repository collects code, templates and examples that help teams in Digdir experiment with and use AI **safely, practically and in line with our policies**.
+This repository collects code, templates and examples that help teams in BOD experiment with and use AI **safely, practically and in line with our policies**.

 ---